Useful Event Management Tips

 - Allocation of ushers, events assistants and the host/MCs.

-The on-site teams are ideally trained to pre-empt and deal with potential crises or emergencies, based on consultation with the main organizers or company behind the event.
+Train on-site teams to pre-empt and deal with potential crises or emergencies, based on consultation with the main organizers or company behind the event.

 Participant/facilitator feedback, notes from on-the-scene observers and reactions resulting from media coverage and/or post-event press releases are useful methods of assessing the impact of the event management.
-They not only pave the way for future events but are also an indication of the importance of the event’s theme/highlight product in the minds of the consumer.
+They not only pave the way for future events.
+Also, indicate the importance of the event’s theme/highlight product in the minds of the consumer.